-Training at a police academy takes about three months without an additional degree program.
-An associate's degree with police academy training requires about two years of full-time study.
-Academy graduates are immediately qualified to start working as police officers, and may eligible for promotion after at least six months of employment.
+Training at a police academy takes about three months, while an associate's degree with police academy training requires about two years of full-time study.
+Academy graduates are immediately qualified to start working as police officers.

 - Look for police institutes that are state-approved.

 - Check into a police school's job placement rate.

 - Consider schools that offer police training as part of a 2- or 4-year degree program if wishing to advance professionally.
 A police academy certificate qualifies graduates for general field work at the regional or state level, but a bachelor's degree is required to work as a detective or for the FBI.